capport-wg/7710bis/README.md

-   This document describes a DHCP option (and a Router Advertisement (RA) extension) to inform clients that they are behind some sort of captive-portal device, and that they will need to authenticate to get Internet access.
-It is not a full solution to address all of the issues that clients may have with captive portals; it is designed to be used in larger solutions.
+   This document describes a DHCP option (and a Router Advertisement (RA) extension) to inform clients that they are behind some sort of captive-portal enforcement device, and that they will need to authenticate to get Internet access.
+It is not a full solution to address all of the issues that clients may have with captive portals;
+   it is designed to be used in larger solutions.
 The method of authenticating to, and interacting with the captive portal is out of scope of this document.

    RFC7710 used DHCP code point 160.
 Due to a conflict, this document specifies TBD.